adrianadepalma/BII_tutorial/bii_example.md

 2.  the geographic distance between each pair of sites
 3.  the land uses for each pair of sites

-I'm going to do this in parallel, as we're looping over a lot of studies.
+I’m going to do this in parallel, as we’re looping over a lot of studies.

 ``` r
 registerDoParallel(cores = 2)